-Teaching for mastery at secondary: is it compatible with putting pupils in sets?
+Teaching for mastery at secondary: is it compatible with putting students in sets?

-Two Y7 maths lessons, on the same day, in the same school – one with Set 1 of 6, the other with Set 3.
+Two Year 7 maths lessons, on the same day, in the same school – one with Set 1 of 6, the other with Set 3.
 What would you expect to see in your school?
 What would be the similarities?
 The differences?

 What was most striking was the participation – both classes were expected to follow and contribute to the learning as a class, sharing their insights and explaining the mathematics to one another.